San Francisco Healthcare Security Ordinance

-Covered employees who have medical coverage through their positions at USF receive their ESR through employer contributions for those coverages.
-For employees not eligible for enrollment in the University’s medical plans, the University remits the ESR to the City Option.
-Prior to 2017, the ESR was split between two plans: the HCSO Reimbursement Plan and the City Option.
+Covered employees who have medical coverage through their positions at USF receive their ESR through employer contributions for the coverage.
+For employees not eligible for enrollment in the University’s employer medical plans, the University remits the ESR to the City Option.

 If you have health insurance coverage, you can waive the University from making this expenditure.
-To do so, please refer to the "How do I waive coverage?"
-FAQ below.
+To do so, please refer to question number eight of this FAQ, "How do I waive?".

 - When is eligibility assessed for an ESR?